Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

  Along with the listing is a diagram (drawing) showing each source and each load with the voltage distribution drawn.
 This should be included in your documentation.

+ ## NOTE: ALL DIAGRAMS MUST BE PROFESSIONALLY DONE.
+USE A TOOL FOR THIS AND NOT PEN AND PAPER

  ## Next Design Steps
  Although this is not a deliverable this week is a great time to begin brainstorming and documenting ideas of how you all can complete the first check point refer to the [README](../README.md) and make sure you understand the checkpoint and that your team is prepared and has enough time to complete deliverable 5 aka User Interface Working.